 Means Test For Bankruptcy in New York

-In 2005, the United States made substantial changes its bankruptcy laws.
-One of the major changes is known as the Means Test which is an income and expense test under the bankruptcy code.
+In 2005, the United States made substantial changes to its bankruptcy laws.
+One of the major changes is known as the Means Test, which is an income and expense test under the bankruptcy code.
 What does that mean?
 Simply put, it means that if you want to file a Chapter 7 bankruptcy for consumer debts, you must meet certain requirements.
 The Means Test requires that your “current monthly income” be less than the median income in your state for your particular family size if you want to be able to file for bankruptcy under Chapter 7.

 Means Test Requirements